-We recently met with Japanese regulatory authorities and believe that we have reached a tentative agreement with them as to the scope of the clinical trial that we will be required to undertake in Japan before we will be permitted to submit an application to the Japanese regulatory authorities to seek to commercialize Firdapse[®] for the treatment of LEMS in Japan.
-We also intend to apply for orphan drug designation in Japan for the symptomatic treatment of LEMS.
+We have met with Japanese regulatory authorities and believe that we have reached an agreement with them as to the scope of the clinical trial that we will be required to undertake in Japan before we will be permitted to submit an application to the Japanese regulatory authorities to seek to commercialize Firdapse[®] for the treatment of LEMS in Japan.
+We also have applied for orphan drug designation in Japan for the symptomatic treatment of LEMS.
 There can be no assurance that we will successfully obtain the right to commercialize Firdapse[®] in Japan or obtain orphan drug designation.